Vaishnav-Sabari-Girish/ComChan/README.md

 - [ ] Write serial data to a file for later use (can be .txt , .csv and more)
 - [ ] Terminal based Serial Plotter (to be implemented with the `--plot` command)

+> [!NOTE]
+> The Serial Plotter has been implemented in the `add_tui` branch.
+You can test it out by cloning that branch.

 ### Legends

 - [x] Implemented Features